n8n-io/n8n-docs/docs/doc2/dashboard/index.md

 ![DOC2 Dashboard](/_images/doc2/DOC2_Dashboard_1.png){ loading=lazy }

-The first upper bar is a very simple and easy reporting tool where you can filter it by week, month, year, or even the whole total.
+The first upper bar is a very simple and easy reporting tool where you can filter by week, month, year, or even the whole total.

 ## **Viewing Document by Status**